sajimpk/Google-Task_APP_AUTOMATION_/README.md

 Install Node.js from the Node.js website.

 1. install android studio
-	go to SDK manager
+	go to SDK manager </br>
-2.after install go to more Action > virtual device manager 3.Create a new virtual device
+2.after install go to more Action > virtual device manager</br>
+3.Create a new virtual device</br>